 Table 4: Distribution of patients by material status.

-5: According to the distribution of patients based on their transitional area (either rural or urban) and their corresponding test results.
+Distribution of patients based on their transitional area (either rural or urban) and their corresponding test results.

-In the study, Patients are divided into two categories "Rural Area" and "Urban Area," representing their place of residence.
-Total No. of Positive Cases, among patients living in rural areas, 9 tested positive(40.90%) for a particular condition, while 13 urban residents tested positive (59.09%).
+In the study, Patients are divided into two categories: "Rural Area" and "Urban Area," representing their place of residence. total No. of Positive Cases, among patients living in rural areas, 9 tested positive(40.90%) for a particular condition, while 13 urban residents tested positive (59.09%).
 The overall percentage of positive cases is 14.66%.
 The total row at the bottom summarizes the combined figures for each transitional area category.
 There were a total of 22 positive cases among all the patients, accounting for 100% of the study population.